Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

 An analysis of the government's role in the economy.
 Topics include the economic rationale for government, expenditure analysis, and the allocative and distributive consequences of taxation.
 It is strongly recommended that students have one semester of statistics.
-Prerequisite: ECON 202 or ECON 259.
+Prerequisite: ECON 202.

 ECON 319.
 Economic History of Women in the United States.
 1 Credit.